mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/index.md

 ### Viewing and Modifying Infrastructure Providers

-Cloud Provider credentials are configured within each workspace, so you must first select a workspace.
+Cloud Provider credentials are configured in each workspace, so you must first select a workspace.
 Then, navigate to the Cloud Providers option under Administration.

 ![Empty Infrastructure Providers Page](/ksphere/kommander/1.1.0-beta/img/empty-infrastructure-providers.png)
 <br />_Empty Infrastructure Providers Page_